Hydration (Bread)

 - Flour in the pre-ferment counts toward total flour

-- Milk is roughly 87% water — factor it in when substituting for water
+- Milk is roughly 87% water.
+Factor it in when substituting for water

-The hydration spectrum
+The dough hydration chart

 | Hydration | Dough feel | Crumb structure | Typical breads |